whaakman/azure-docs.nl-nl/articles/azure-stack/asdk/asdk-release-notes.md

 ### <a name="known-issues"></a>Bekende problemen

 #### <a name="portal"></a>Portal
+- <!-- 2551834 - IS, ASDK --> When you select **Overview** for a storage account in either the admin or user portals, the information from the *Essentials* pane does not display.
+The Essentials pane displays information about the account like its *Resource group*, *Location*, and *Subscription ID*.
+Other options for Overview  are accessible, like *Services* and *Monitoring*, as well as options to *Open in Explorer* or to *Delete storage account*.

+  Als u de informatie niet beschikbaar is, gebruikt u de [Get azureRMstorageaccount](https://docs.microsoft.com/powershell/module/azurerm.storage/get-azurermstorageaccount?view=azurermps-6.2.0) PowerShell-cmdlet.

 - <!-- TBD - IS ASDK --> Do not use the new administrative subscription types of *Metering subscription*, and *Consumption subscription*.
 These new subscription types were introduced with version 1804 but are not yet ready for use.
 You should continue to use the *Default Provider* subscription type.

 - <!-- 2403291 - IS ASDK --> You might not have use of the horizontal scroll bar along the bottom of the admin and user portals.
 If you can’t access the horizontal scroll bar, use the breadcrumbs to navigate to a previous blade in the portal by selecting the name of the blade you want to view from the breadcrumb list found at the top left of the portal.